dcloudio/hbuilderx-extension-docs/en/Tutorial/setting.md

 - Enable Automatic Character Matching
 - Chinese Punctuation Interference-free Input
 - Text Separator
-- Insert Modifier Keys Used By Mulitple Cursors
+- Insert Modifier Keys Used By Multiple Cursors
 - Use Ctrl + Mouse Wheel to Zoom Editor
 - Auto Guess of Tab Size
 - Allows Scrolling One Page Below the Last Line

-## Questions For Source View
+## Problem of Source View

 The `settings.json` file will be loaded when HBuilderX startup.
-But if this file is damaged (file format error, wrong json format), HBuilderX will not startup.
+But if this file is damaged (wrong json format), HBuilderX will not startup.

 So please be careful to modify "source view".

-When modifying the source code view, please modify it carefully.